mhalizadeh90/GMTK2024/README.md

 ### Overview
 This repository is for the development of our GMTK 2024 Game Jam.

+### Theme: Built to Scale
+Create a game that revolves around size and dimension.
+Explore the extremes: tiny, microscopic worlds or colossal, cosmic landscapes.
+Experiment with scaling objects up or down like growth, shrinkage, and the interplay between big and small.

 ### Team Members
 - **Programmer:** Mohammad Alizadeh
 - **Game Artist:** Nastaran Namei